whistlegraph/aesthetic-computer/README.txt

     - [] Add an `info` command to view painting info.
     - [] Add color picker. 🔵
     - [] Also add rotation.
+  - [] Entering any valid cssColor, hexColor, or RGB values on the prompt should be an alias for `wipe color` and `wipe color` needs to be coded properly?
   + Done
+  - [x] `rect erase` no longer works
   - [x] Contextually show whether we are zoomed or not, perhaps with a border?
   - [x] Make sure `nopan` centers a zoomed canvas.
   - [x] Implement for `rect`